frankiehuangg/IF2210-Tubes-1/README.md

 *There are no plans to change, add, or optimize the program in the near future.*

 ## Room for Improvement
-- More efficient divide and conquer algorithm
+- Better TUI
-- Snappier GUI
+- Cleaner code and implementation

 ## Acknowledgements
 - This project is spearheaded by the IF2210 Informatics major at Institut Teknologi Bandung, which has been well organized by the IF2210 - 2023 professors and assistants.